ChristosKarathanasisac/CreateNotesApp/README.md

     ### The new note page has the following form.
 User can:
   - Create new note.
 He can either write his note or use the voice function.
   - Αttach a file (pdf, excel, wotd) to his note.
   - Αttach images to his note.
 (Images must have max size 600x600px.
-Bigger images are not accepted by the app).
+Bigger images are not accepted by the app)
   - To add reminder on a certain date.
 On that day user will receive a message from the application.
 The message will include the note, the topic, the attached files, and the attached images.

     - #### New note page.